cyclus/cyclus.github.com/source/module/cycpp.rst

 2. **Definition (def) directives**, and
 3. **Implementation (impl) directives**.

 The ``decl`` directives generate only the member function declaration and must be used from within the public part of the agent's class declaration.
 The ``def`` generate the member function definition in its entirety including the function signature.
-These may be used either in te class declaration or in the source file (``*.cc``, ``*.cpp``, etc).
+These may be used either in the class declaration or in the source file (``*.cc``, ``*.cpp``, etc.).
 The ``impl`` directives generate only the body of the member function, leaving off the function signature.
-These are useful for intercepting default behaviour while still benefiiting from code generation.
-These must be called from with the appropriate funtion body.
+These are useful for intercepting default behavior while still benefiting from code generation.
+These must be called from with the appropriate function body.

 The signature for the targeted code generation directives is as follows: